 - B.A., English and Linguistics, Western Washington University

 - M.A., English, University of Virginia

 - Interests as diverse as Old Icelandic, Shakespeare films, nineteenth-century architecture, emerging American dialects, and cultural ecology

 - “Masculinity.”
 With Ellen Rentz, chapter in A Companion to Sexuality in the Western Medieval Word, edited by Michelle Sauer.
 ARC Humanities Press, 2018.

 - “Manuscript Materiality and Immateriality.”
 Studies in Medieval and Renaissance Teaching, 2018.

 - “Controlling the Loathly Lady, or What Really Frees Dame Ragnelle.”
 The English “Loathly Lady” Tales: Boundaries, Traditions, Motifs.
 Edited by S. E. Passmore and S.Carter.
 Kalamazoo: Medieval Institute Publications, 2008.

-- Prof. Gaffney loves to travel, although he has only visited twenty-two countries to date.
-He has crossed North American by car, airplane, bus, and train; he is exploring further options.
+- Gaffney loves to travel, although he has only visited 21 countries to date.
+He has crossed North America by car, airplane, bus, and train; he is exploring further options.
 Ask him about “arp.”